This Time with Alan Partridge - When is the new show on TV, what's it about and who's in the cast?

 This Time with Alan Partridge – When is the new show on TV, what’s it about and who’s in the cast?

-Everything you need to know about the return of Steve Coogan’s famous buffoon
+Everything you need to know about the return of Steve Coogan’s most misunderstood broadcaster

 This Time with Alan Partridge marks the long-awaited return of Steve Coogan’s bumbling broadcaster to the BBC.